 By the end of the program, most student memberss are qualified for a Hang 2 (H2) rating from our national organization USHPA (United States Hanggliding and Paragliding Association).
 For some more general information about learning to fly please visit their website at

 The RAF training program consists of hands-on training and ground school.

 H2 Training Program

 The RAF Hang Gliding school begins Mid April with a three hour ground school session.
 The session deals with basic aspects of the sport such as aerodynamics, weather factors and safety.
 Attendance is required for the training program.
-Ground school is open to any prospective pilots at no charge.
-Students continuing from there are given instructional books, study materials and access to instructional videos.
+Ground school is provided for all student members, and is also available to any prospective non-members pilots.
+Following ground school, RAF Student Members are given instructional books, study materials and access to instructional videos.